WHAT IS THE STRONG CITIES NETWORK?

-Given the varied capacities of current and new SCN members, the SCN Hub will work with individual members to set the appropriate level of expectations for each member.
+Given the varied capacities of current and new SCN members, the SCN Management Unit works with individual members to set the appropriate level of expectations for each member.
 However, all members will be expected to meet the following expectations:

-- Agree to principles to guide the network’s activities and engagement around the world.
-These include, inter alia, ones focused on:
+- Agree – in words and in actions – to the SCN Guiding Principles that guide the network’s activities and engagement around the world.

 Additional expectations may include:

-- Sharing information on relevant policies and programmes for inclusion in the SCN’s Resource Hub and leveraging the SCN’s online resources.
+- Sharing information on relevant policies and programmes for inclusion in the SCN’s Online Library and leveraging the SCN’s online resources

-- Joining at least one SCN thematic working group.
+- Joining at least one SCN working group

 - Contributing to the development and/or delivery of SCN tools and training